Golden Triangle (Massachusetts): Housing

 In the 1950s, when Shopper's World was constructed, the area was a mixture of farmland and single-family housing.
 Since that time, the majority of the single-family homes were razed and replaced with commercial properties or turned into commercial properties.
 The remaining homes in the area are found at the west end of the Triangle in several small subdivisions.

 Before the town of Framingham enacted a ban on large scale multi-unit apartment buildings in the mid 1970s, two larger complexes were built in on the edges of what is now the west and south ends of the triangle.
 The first constructed was the Lord Chesterfield complex on Greenview St. It is a series of six two-story buildings with approximately forty units per building with a small amenities building on the west side of the lot.
 The Bayberry Hill apartments are a larger six-story building limited-access complex on Dinsmore Ave. on the southwest side.

 Since the construction of the two apartment complexes, the level of housing in the triangle has remained the same or dropped as older homes were demolished or converted to business use.
 However, the addition of the Nouvelle at Natick condominiums at the Natick Mall in 2008 added over 300 luxury housing units in the heart of the region.
 The units, part of the reconstruction of the Natick Mall, are part of the "lifestyle center" concept.
-The units, ranging from $200,000-$1,000,000, are marketed with such amenities as concierge service, valet service, a roof-top garden, exclusive access to the mall and membership to a local, high-end health club.
+The units, ranging from $200,000-$1,000,000, are marketed with such amenities as concierge service, valet service, a rooftop garden, exclusive access to the mall and membership to a local, high-end health club.
 During December 2008, the complex did not meet the sales expectations of the company; additionally, General Growth's financial troubles began to worry residents over the future of the facility. in September 2009, The Boston Globe reported that Nouvelle at Natick would auction off 42 of the 215 units, with bids starting as low as $160,000.

 A second set of apartments featuring 404 units in two 11-story buildings opened at the east end of the Cloverleaf Market place, a former mall that once housed a K-Mart.
 An additional set of Chapter 40B compliant condominiums opened on Chrysler Ave. adjacent to Home Depot, beginning in 2008, expanding the amount of housing along the east side of the Triangle.
 To offset costs of the new development, the developer Avalon Development paid the town US$2 million in offset money to allay concerns that the facility would put a burden on community services.
 After the development was approved, Framingham sued to stop it claiming that the facility would put an added burden on the roadways located in Framingham.
 The suit was dismissed as having no merit.